apostrophecms/docs/docs/reference/module-options.md

 ### `sort`

 The `sort` option for a doc type defines a sorting order for requests to the database for that type.
-This setting generally follows the [MongoDB `$sort` aggregation](https://docs.mongodb.com/manual/reference/operator/aggregation/sort/) syntax.
 The option is set to an object containing field name keys with `1` as a property value for ascending order and `-1` for descending order.

 The default sort for all doc types is `{ updatedAt: -1 }`, meaning it returns documents based on the `updatedAt` property (the date and time of the last update) in descending order.
 The `sort` object can have multiple keys for more specific sorting.